 Q: Is it fairly easy to find potential appraisal trainees, in most markets?

 A: It’s hard to attract new people to the profession, and it’s especially hard to attract young people just out of college.
-But the Appraiser Qualifications Board (AQB) has just changed its Real Property Appraiser Qualifications Criteria, effective May 1, 2018.
-The AQB removed the college coursework requirement for the Licensed Residential Appraiser credential level and has created alternatives to the college degree requirement for the Certified Residential Appraiser credential.
+In 2018, the Appraiser Qualifications Board (AQB) changed its Real Property Appraiser Qualifications Criteria.
+Effective May 1, 2018, the AQB removed the college coursework requirement for the Licensed Residential Appraiser credential level and created alternatives to the college degree requirement for the Certified Residential Appraiser credential.
 These include obtaining an associate’s degree in a focused area of study (e.g., business, finance, accounting, economics, etc.), completing 30 college semester credit hours in specified topics, or successful completion of College Level Examination Program (CLEP) exams in specified topics.

-The required experience hours and the minimum time periods for the three credential levels have also been considerably reduced.
-Bear in mind, though, that individual states might or might not adopt those changes.
+The required experience hours and the minimum time periods for the three credential levels were also considerably reduced.
+Bear in mind, though, that individual states might or might not have adopted those changes.